luetkemj/jsrlt/tutorial/part7.md

 Finally we need to actually render the log in our render system `./src/systems/render.js`

-We are going to simply render the first three messages of our log.
+We are going to explicity render the first three messages of our log.
 As new messages are added to the beginning, older ones will fall off.
 They will still be stored in the array - we just won't render them.

 First import `messageLog` to our render system: